reecelikesramen/holmdahl.io/content/projects/open-webui-desktop/index.md

 ## UX

-The app is very straightforward to use.
-Upon initial startup, the user is presented with a dialog where they enter their Open WebUI URL.
-After that, the flow is identical to the original app.
-I added a settings pane to allow users to configure their floating chatbar and companion chat by changing the hotkey, screen position, time-to-reset companion chat, open at startup, and to change the Open WebUI URL.

-In its current state, the app conforms well to Mac OS style guidelines and feels very much like a native app, mostly thanks to Open WebUI's minimalist design.
+The application provides a straightforward user experience that fits naturally within macOS.
+On first launch, users are greeted with a simple dialog prompting for their Open WebUI URL—the only setup required to begin.
+From there, the flow mirrors the original application while introducing enhanced customization options.

+An additional pane in the settings panel gives users control over their experience with options including:

+- Customizable hotkey combinations for quick access
+- Flexible screen positioning for the floating chatbar
+- Configurable auto-reset timing for the companion chat
+- Launch-at-startup preferences
+- Simple Open WebUI URL management

+By following Open WebUI's minimalist design philosophy and following Apple's Human Interface Guidelines, the application delivers a native macOS experience that feels natural and polished.
+The result is a practical tool that maintains simplicity while offering the flexibility users need.

 ---